mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 With velocity constraints imposed, we're no longer minimizing the action with respect to some Lagrangian.
 We're minimizing the action given two constraints.
 You have the Lagrangian, and then the warring goal of the polynomial interpolation forcing a certain shape on the path.
 At some point, the minimizer breaks; internally it ends up pinned between two tugging constraints.

 If you make the impulse too big or force too many intermediate points, then the war is too hardcore and the process never converges.
-But it's important to note here the details of the optimizer.
+But it's important to note here that these are details of the computational process.
 This detail doesn't break reality.
+(It would break your model of reality, as it did here, if you have constraints or forces that you don't capture in the Lagrangian.)

 If you *do* need to impose velocity conditions, it turns out you can use a Lagrangian that takes acceleration into account.
 This is discussed in Exercise 1.10.

 # Exercise 1.7: Properties of \\(\delta\\)<a id="sec-8"></a>

 This exercise asks us to prove various products of the variation operator \\(\delta\_\eta\\).
 This is a sort of higher-order derivative operator.
 Apply it to a higher order function \\(f\\), and you'll get a function back that returns the *sensitivity* of \\(f\\) to fluctuations in its input path function.
 (Confusing?
-Check out [the textbook](https://tgvaughan.github.io/sicm/chapter001.html#h1-6a).
+Check out [the textbook](https://tgvaughan.github.io/sicm/chapter001.html#h1-6a).)

 ## Variation Product Rule<a id="sec-8-1"></a>